 There are two schools of thought on how much of your income you should spend on a new car.

-- No more that 15% of your take home income should go to car expenses.
+No more than 15% of your take-home income should go to car expenses.

-If you’re getting an auto loan, that brings up the question of the down payment.
-According to Nerdwallet, you should “aim to put to put 20% down on a new vehicle and 10% down on a used vehicle.”
-Keep in mind that the more money you’re able to put down, the better the deal you will likely walk away with.
-That’s because you’re financing less and typically securing a lower interest rate and ultimately, lower monthly payments.
+Keep in mind that the more money you’re able to put down, the better deal you will likely walk away with.
+You’re financing less and typically securing a lower interest rate and ultimately, lower monthly payments.
 Of course, you must also remember to factor in the additional cost of sales tax and fees, which can be a significant amount for a purchase of that magnitude.

 Now that you have a goal in mind, you can put together a proper game plan.
-If you’re aren’t already on a budget, it’s time to get on one (a good practice that extends well beyond auto buying)!
+If you aren’t already on a budget, it’s time to get on one (a good practice that extends well beyond auto buying).
 A budget supports your finances like a foundation supports a house; it provides a basis that you can build off of and modify accordingly.
-Some good rules of thumb when formulating a budget are outlined in Make a Personal Budget in 7 Steps from The Balance:
+Some good rules of thumb when formulating a budget are outlined in Make a Personal Budget in 6 Easy Steps from The Balance:

 If you’ve always wanted to be better at budgeting but otherwise lacked the logistical wherewithal, you can even look into automated budgeting tools (aka does the tracking for you), such as Mint.com.

-- Consider a locked-in CD.
+Consider a locked-in CD.
 If you have the time to stash away some cash, you might want to consider putting it away into a CD.
-According to Forbes.com, “Keeping too much in liquid savings accounts instead of in CDs will result in lower interest earnings because CDs typically pay more than savings accounts.”
-Not to mention that CDs are pretty effective at keeping you from touching your money before it matures.
+Certificates of deposit typically pay a higher interest rate than savings accounts, not to mention that CDs are pretty effective at keeping you from touching your money before it matures.

-- Invest your savings.
+Invest your savings.
 You’re working hard to put money away; you might as well make that money work for you.
 There are so many schools of thought when it comes to investing, but the important thing is to find one that works the best for your situation and you feel comfortable with.
-For some ideas, you can check out How to Invest your money for the Short and Long Term or of course, speak to a financial advisor.
+For some ideas, you can explore tips on how to invest your money for the short and long term or of course, speak to a financial advisor.

-When it comes to setting aside for a new car, saving is key… but generating a little extra cash doesn’t exactly hurt either.
+When it comes to setting aside for a new car, saving is key, but generating a little extra cash doesn’t hurt either.
 A few ideas that could help you reach your goal quicker:

-- Get a rewards checking account that makes you money.
-“For your primary checking needs” Forbes.com recommends that you, “switch to a high-yield reward checking account to earn a significantly higher interest rate.”
+Get a rewards checking account that makes you money.
+A checking account that offers you cash back or interest on your balance can help boost the money you have to set aside.
 Most of the time, you won’t pay a monthly maintenance fee, and you’ll earn significantly higher rates than with a regular checking account, which is an overall shift in a positive direction.

-- Sell your current vehicle or other assets.
+Sell your current vehicle or other assets.
 Replacing an old car?
 Selling it yourself or trading it in are both options that can generate funds to put toward the next car.
-Keep in mind, you’ll probably make more doing a private sell.
+Keep in mind that you’ll probably make more doing a private sale.
 However, certain risks and additional work is often associated with going that route, as compared to selling to a dealership.
-For more information on this, check out Selling a Car: Trade it in or Sell it Yourself?

 Take on a side gig.
 A great way to set aside more money is to make more of it, on the regular.
-If you’re looking for some simple ways to boost your bottom line, you check out The Ultimate Side Hustle Idea List or capitalize on natural talents that you may have.
-Hello, Etsy!
+If you’re looking for some simple ways to boost your bottom line, you can check out these side-hustle ideas.